 The idea of planning a conference can be a little daunting.
 With so much to think about, it can be easy to become overwhelmed.
 Ideally, you should start planning as soon as possible so you have time to prepare every aspect sufficiently.
 If you keep organised and stay on track, your conference should be a great success and you can add another achievement to the books.
 At Milton Hill, we have hosted many successful conferences and meetings.
 With this in mind, we’ve created the ultimate conference planning checklist, which has everything you need to succeed.
 You don’t necessarily have to follow these steps in order, and ideally the earlier you can get them ticked off the better.

 Set a date for the conference as far in advance as you can.
 The earlier you can advertise tickets or send invites the better, as it will maximise turnout for you.
 You want to create hype and excitement for your event so guests rush to buy tickets.
+Ticket opening and registration times will need to be publicised to make sure that people know about it.
 If you host a really great conference, it could become an annual event and delegates will schedule their year around it.

 Before you book anything, decide on your budget.
 Use a spreadsheet to record how much you have and any purchases you’ve made towards the conference.
 This includes catering, venue, advertising and any payment to the speakers.
 Use a collaborative spreadsheet so team members have a live update on everything that’s happening.
 This will help to avoid any confusion with planning, although you should have already arranged who’s in charge of what.
 Ensure you keep a strong focus on communication to the planning and execution of the conference is as smooth as possible.
 Click here for conferences gift ideas.

-Once the details of your conference are sorted, its time to think about sponsors and promotions.
+Once the details of your conference are sorted, it’s time to think about the next part of our conference event planning checklist: sponsors and promotions.
 Get in contact with any potential sponsors and assemble materials about your conference, how it will run and who will participate.
 Once sent out, follow up with the appropriate person and discuss how they feel about the conference and if there are any conditions of the sponsor.
 They may ask you to make some changes.
-If they are serious about sponsorship, arrange a face to face meeting to arrange the details.
+If they are serious about sponsorship, arrange a face-to-face meeting to arrange the details.